 How you can get justice for missing mum Lynette Dawson

-Ben Fordham is relentlessly campaigning to the Director of Public Prosecutions (DPP) to reopen the case of missing mum Lynette Dawson.
+Ben Fordham is relentlessly campaigning to the Director of Public Prosecutions (DPP) to lay charges in the case of missing mum Lynette Dawson.

 Lynette, a devoted mother to two daughters disappeared without a trace 36 years ago.